cgalab/genpoly-fpg/README.md

 # FPG

 Philipp Mayer's Fast Polygon Generator.
-Starting from a regular polygon of given size FPG randomly translates the polygon's vertices across the plane by maintaining the polygons' simplicity using a triangulation.
-To adjust the triangulation to changes, FPG has implemented two different approaches: A kinetic triangulation approach and an approach which finds obsolete parts of the triangulation and replaces them by a new triangulation.
+Starting from a regular polygon of given size FPG randomly translates the polygon's vertices across the plane by maintaining the polygon's simplicity using a triangulation.
+To adjust the triangulation to the translations, FPG has implemented two different approaches: A kinetic triangulation approach and an approach which finds obsolete parts of the triangulation and replaces them by new triangulation.

 # Algorithm